The Architecture

 Founder & Principal Architect, Turtchin Arquitetos · São Paulo, Brazil

-Natalie Jorge is a Brazilian architect whose work explores how architecture influences human behavior, mental health, and social well-being — drawing from neuroscience, psychology, and environmental ethics.
+Natalie de Carvalho Jorge is a Brazilian architect whose work draws from neuroscience, psychology, and environmental ethics and explores how architecture influences human behavior, mental health, and social well-being.
 She integrates classical design principles to promote balance, beauty, and a sense of belonging in the built environment.

 She doesn't just teach human-centered design.
 She practices it.